-The 2012 reforms provided for a $120 million fund for “injured workers whose permanent disability ratings are disproportionately low in comparison to their wage loss.”
-Eligibility for the benefits and the specifics of how the fund will be administered will be based on research to be performed by the State of California in consultation with the Commission on Health, Safety and Workers’ Compensation (CHSWC).
-Most likely these benefits will be available to workers who sustain injuries after January 1, 2013
+The 2012 reforms provided for a $120 million fund for "injured workers whose permanent disability ratings are disproportionately low in comparison to their wage loss."
+Eligibility for the benefits and the specifics of how the fund will be administered will be based on research to be performed by the State of California in consultation with the Commission on Health, Safety and Workers' Compensation (CHSWC).
+Eligible injured workers must apply through the state of California.
+These benefits could be made available to workers who sustain injuries after January 1, 2013.

 If the job-related injury was not the main cause of the death, but contributed to the cause of death, a dependent spouse and children still may be entitled to full death benefits.
 Even survivors only partially dependent on support of the deceased worker may be eligible for this benefit.
 There is also an allowance for reimbursement of burial expenses.

 A $250,000 benefit is now owed to the estate of safety officers without dependents who die from job-related injuries that occur on or after Jan.
 1, 2003.